-In research published by the University of Maryland Medical Center, people who took berberine for eight weeks had better heart function and were better able to exercise than those who took a placebo.
-(20) The recommended dosage from this study was 300 to 500 milligrams four times per day.
-The cardiovascular effects of berberine also suggest its possible clinical usefulness in the treatment of arrhythmias and heart failure.
-(21)
+In research published in the World Journal of Cardiology, people who took berberine had better heart function and were better able to exercise than those who took a placebo.

-Berberine’s potent anti-inflammatory properties are also excellent for lung health.
-In fact, this alkaloid has been shown to reduce the effect of cigarette smoke-induced acute lung inflammation.
+Research suggests that berberine benefits lung function due to its anti-inflammatory effects.
+This alkaloid has even been shown to reduce the effect of cigarette smoke-induced acute lung inflammation.

 It should be taken with a meal, or shortly after, to take advantage of the blood glucose and lipid spike that comes with eating a meal.
 High doses taken acutely may cause stomach upset, cramping and/or diarrhea, which is another good reason to take berberine in multiple doses throughout the day.